 Online sessions are held virtually during the academic year, in months during which there is no other required program meeting.
 Information about each session is posted approximately one week in advance on the Postdoctoral Fellowship Program community discussion board on CLIR Connect.

 - October 14 – 17, 2018: DLF Forum for continuing 2017 postdoctoral fellows in Las Vegas, Nevada.

 - April 8 – 10, 2019: Coalition for Networked Information (CNI) meeting for 2018 postdoctoral fellows in St. Louis, Missouri.

 For examples of topics and speakers from past online sessions, see Past Education and Training Program Dates.

 For other events of interest, see: DLF Community Calendar, which lists conferences and events of interest to fellows.

 - Alice Bishop oversees the program and handles application queries.

-- Diane Ramirez processes reimbursement requests.
+- Diane Ramirez processes reimbursement requests and handles meeting planning.

 - With support from CLIR staff, Elliott Shore, Special Advisor to the Board of the Association of Research Libraries, and Lauren Coats, Associate Professor at Louisiana State University, manage the educational components of this program.